StudioNAND/Creative-Coding-Examples/README.md

-Examples and tools for workshops organized by Steffen Fiedler, Jonas Loh and Stephan Thiel of www.creativecoding.org Many examples are based on & explain other great Open-Source projects such as toxiclibs (www.toxiclibs.org)
+Examples and tools for workshops organized by Steffen Fiedler, Jonas Loh and Stephan Thiel of www.creativecoding.org Many examples are based on & explain other great Open-Source projects such as [toxiclibs](www.toxiclibs.org)

 ### Fachhochschule Nordwestschweiz (Basel, CH) »Intro to Creative Coding«
 <Intro to Toxiclibs, Vectors & ArrayLists as well as some physics demos (using Fisica)>